Brown-headed parrot: Aviculture

 The brown-headed parrot are popular in aviculture.
 They have a very sweet temperament and tend to be a quieter bird.
 All parrots make some noise, but they tend to be quiet enough to make a good apartment bird.

 Diet

 In terms of their diets, they are seen as opportunistic generalists as a result of their natural diet changing dependent on a food source being available or unavailable in their present environment.
-Typically, they feed on berries, figs, shoots, flowers, fruits, and seeds but more specifically, they tend to prefer the flowers and fruits of the Natal Mahogany tree (Trichilia emetica), Acacia spp. and lepidopteran larvae.
+Typically, they feed on berries, figs, shoots, flowers, fruit, and seeds but more specifically, they tend to prefer the flowers and fruit of the Natal Mahogany tree (Trichilia emetica), Acacia spp. and lepidopteran larvae.